-The degree of compliance with the qualitative objectives is reviewed at the (annual) review meetings of the QHSE System, which are attended by the Quality Committee45 and chaired by the Chairman.
-The monitoring of R&D&I objectives is carried out within the R&D&I committee, chaired by the Technical Director General in accordance with the provisions of 7.5.
+The degree of compliance with the qualitative objectives is reviewed at the (annual) review meetings of the QHSE System, which are attended by the Quality Committee46 and chaired by the Chairman.
+The monitoring of R&D&I objectives is carried out by the R&D&I committee, chaired by the Chief Technical Officer in accordance with .
+7.5